PierreRaimondi/PierreRaimondi/README.md

 <h1 align="center">Welcome on my profile !</h1>

 **I'm a third-year student at EPITA Lyon.**
-I'm passionate about computer science and cybersecurity.
+I'm a computer science and cybersecurity enthusiast.

 ## Languages